Manama: Climate

 Manama has an arid climate.
 In common with the rest of Bahrain, Manama experiences extreme climatic conditions, with summer temperatures up to 45 C, and winter as low as 7 C with even hail on rare occasions.
 Average temperatures of the summer and winter seasons are generally from about 17 °C (63 °F) to about 34 °C (93 °F).
-The most pleasant time in Bahrain is autumn when sunshine is comparatively low, coupled with warm temperatures tempered by soft breezes.
+The most pleasant time in Bahrain is spring when sunshine is comparatively low, coupled with mild temperatures moderated by soft breezes.

 Culture

-The country attracts a large number of foreigners and foreign influences, with just under one-third of the population hailing from abroad.
+Bahrain attracts a large number of foreigners and foreign influences, with about half of the population hailing from abroad.
 Alcohol is legal in the country, with bars and nightclubs operating in the city.
 Bahrain gave women the right to vote in elections for the first time in 2002.
 Football is the most popular sport in Manama (and the rest of the country), with three teams from Manama participating in the Bahraini Premier League.

 Notable cultural sites within Manama include the Bab Al Bahrain and the adjacent souq area.
 In the 2010s, the historic core of Manama underwent revitalisation efforts alongside the Manama souq, which were due to be completed in 2020.
 The central areas of Manama are also the main location for Muharram processions in the country, attracting hundreds of thousands of people annually from Bahrain and across the Gulf.